randyyee/randyyee.github.io/_travel/2017-12-28-excavationlog.md

 <img src= "/assets/images/GreecePA 101.JPG"/>

+<img src= "/assets/images/GreecePA 030.JPG"/>

 My room was on the second floor of the apartment overlooking the sea.
-It was amazing experiencing the many moods of Crete from this balcony.
+I got to experiencing the many moods of Crete from this balcony.

-<img src= "/assets/images/GreecePA 030.JPG"/>

 <img src= "/assets/images/GreecePA 031.JPG"/>